FDA backs Pfizer COVID-19 boosters for seniors, high-risk

 The timing of the FDA decision was highly unusual given that the agency typically takes action before the CDC convenes its own experts.

 Ultimately the committee must decide who is considered at high enough risk for an extra dose.
-Data provided by Pfizer and the Israeli government suggests a strong case for boosters in people 65 and older, but there is less evidence that extra shots provide many benefits for younger people with underlying health conditions.
+Data provided by Pfizer and the Israeli government suggests a strong case for boosters in people 65 and older, but there is less evidence that extra shots provide much benefit for younger people with underlying health conditions.

 Several CDC advisers agreed boosters are also important for keeping health care workers on the job.

-The World Health Organization and other global health advocates are opposed to wealthy nations dispensing the third round of shots when poor countries don’t have enough vaccines for their first doses.
+The World Health Organization and other global health advocates are opposed to wealthy nations dispensing a third round of shots when poor countries don’t have enough vaccine for their first doses.
 And many independent scientists say that the vaccines continue to perform well against the worst effects of COVID-19 and that their ability to curb the overall trajectory of the epidemic is uncertain.

 U.S. regulators will decide at a later date on boosters for people who have received the Moderna or Johnson & Johnson vaccines.
-If Pfizer boosters are authorized this week, U.S. regulators indicated the shots would not be recommended for people who got a different brand of vaccine initially.
+They indicated the Pfizer shots would not be recommended for people who got a different brand of vaccine initially.

 The across-the-board rollout of boosters proposed by the White House was supposed to have begun this week.
 Some questioned whether President Joe Biden had gotten ahead of the science by announcing his plans before government regulators had reached any conclusions.